Senzoku District

 A slight smile creased McGowan's lips.
 "What?
 Everybody think I got Dear Johned?"

-"Nothing like that.
-It was from a friend of mine, Randy Robertson--"
+“Nothing like that.
+It was from a friend of mine, Randy Robertson—”

 He paused.
-"There were four of us together all through high school--Randy, me, J.J.
+“The four of us were together all through high school—Randy, me, J.J.
 Huish and Sticker Lafferty.
-Last summer we all got together one last time and made this pact that we'd do this mission stuff and make it through okay.
+Last summer we all got together one last time and made this pact that we’d do the mission stuff and make it through okay.
 I mean, what the hell.
-A year or two and we'd have the church deal all made right.
-Anybody can do that."
+A year or two and we’d be good with the Lord and it’d all be behind us.
+Anybody can do that.”
 He paused again.
 There were tears in his eyes.
-"But Sticker--he screwed everything up."
+“But Sticker—he screwed everything up.”
 He wiped his eyes with the sleeve of his shirt.
-"Listen to this," he said.
+“Listen to this,” he said.
 He pulled a crumpled piece of paper out of his trouser pocket, smoothed it out against the railing and read:

-"Me and J.J. went down to the BYU-USU game last Friday, dates and everything.
+“Me and J.J. went to the BYU-USU game last Friday, dates and everything.
 Ten days to go, you might as well live it up, right?
-Well, we're getting out of the car and here comes Sticker in his Corvette.
-I couldn't believe it.
+Well, we’re getting out of the car and here comes Sticker in his Corvette.
+I couldn’t believe it.
 He was supposed to be in Costa Rica last Tuesday.
-I don't know what he did, or didn't do.
-I didn't even know what to say to him."
+I don’t know what he did or didn’t do.
+I didn’t even know what to say to him.”

 Thackeray stood there with McGowan and watched the sunset.
-He said, "It's about time to eat."
+He said, “It’s about time to eat.”
 Then he climbed down to the landing.
 McGowan will make it, he thought to himself.
-McGowan's tough.
-"Just doing my time," he liked to say.
-"Just doing what I have to do."
-Thackeray looked up at the darkening sky.
-It was the truth, really, for all of them, but it wasn't a truth he understood viscerally.
-He envied that ability to be unconsciously dedicated to the work, to just do what you had to do.
-Wanting to have reasons for everything could be a real bitch at times.
+McGowan was tough.
+“Just doing my time,” he liked to say.
+“Just doing what I have to do.”

 He opened the door and stepped into the apartment.
 The air was thick with the hot smell of curry.